joe-at-startupmedia/pmon3/README.md

   group, groups

 Available Commands:
-  assign      assign a group(s) to process(es)
+  assign      Assign group(s) to process(es)
-  create      create a new group del         del a group desc        Show group details and associated processes drop        delete all processes associated to a group ls          list all groups remove      remove process(es) from group(s) restart     (re)start processes by group id or name stop        stop all processes associated to a group
+  create      Create a new group del         Delete a group desc        Show group details and associated processes drop        Delete all processes associated to a group ls          List all groups remove      Remove process(es) from group(s) restart     (Re)start processes by group id or name stop        Stop all processes associated to a group

 Flags:
   -h, --help   help for group